Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the West Elm Sofa?

 Start with how you actually sit.
-If you sprawl, nap, or curl up most nights, a softer seat with pillow-adjustable support tends to feel best.
+If you sprawl, nap, or curl up most nights, a softer, deeper seat usually feels better.
 If you work on the sofa or sit upright for long stretches, prioritize a firmer seat and a back that holds shape.
-Then match depth to your body: shorter legs usually do better with standard depths, while taller users often appreciate deeper options.
-If you share the sofa, pay attention to stability—some builds make partner movement more noticeable.
+Then match depth to your body: shorter legs usually do better with standard depths, while taller users often appreciate more room to settle in.
+If you share the sofa, pay attention to stability, because some builds make partner movement much more noticeable.

 Quick picks by scenario: